 Alsace Day Tour Itinerary

-Combining history and wine tasting our Alsace day trip is a true immersion in this fascinating border region.
+The Alsace day trip is all about history and wine, a true dive this fascinating border region.
 The area has been officially French since 1919 and the Treaty of Versailles, but in fact has, by turns, been controlled by Rome, Germany, the Spanish Habsburgs and more.
 This is reflected in the wonderful architecture in dozens of preserved medieval-era villages and towns.

 After arriving via TGV rail from Paris, you’ll meet at the Strasbourg Tourist Office and head out to the city of Colmar.
 First stops are at the Pfister House, dating from 1537, and the Koifhus, dating from even earlier.
 13th century St. Martin’s Church and a walking tour through Little Venice and the Tanners quarter complete the visit.